JGBs on ice awaiting next week's BOJ easing decision

 BERLIN, Feb 19 German Finance Minister Wolfgang Schaeuble denied on Sunday that he had said Greece would have to leave the euro zone if it failed to implement economic reforms.

 "We are pretty aggressive on the BOJ next week.
-Even without the Fed moving, we think they will be forced to move by a tremendous amount of political pressure which is building right now," Fujita said.
+We think that even without the Fed moving, we think they will be forced to move by a tremendous amount of political pressure which is building right now," Fujita said.

 The U.S. Federal Reserve will meet on April 24-25, but is not expected to take any new policy steps.

-International Monetary Fund Deputy Managing Director Naoyuki Shinohara added his voice to the chorus calling for the BOJ to do more, telling Reuters in an interview that with little room for additional fiscal stimulus, Japan needs to rely more on monetary policy.
+* The International Monetary Fund's Deputy Managing Director Naoyuki Shinohara added his voice to the chorus calling for the BOJ to do more, telling Reuters in an interview that with little room for additional fiscal stimulus, Japan needs to rely more on monetary policy.

-"Looking at Japan's economy, I don't see any fears of inflation.
-Rather, there's a risk deflation may worsen given its demographics and weak economic growth," Shinohara said.

-Japanese Economics Minister Motohisa Furukawa said at a news conference on Friday that extending the maturities of the bonds it purchases is one option for the central bank.

-The Democratic Party of Japan will discuss proposed revisions to the law governing the BOJ, policy chief Seiji Maehara said on Thursday, according to Japanese business daily Nikkei.
-Furukawa denied that the government was considering such a proposal.
+* The Democratic Party of Japan will discuss proposed revisions to the law governing the Bank of Japan, policy chief Seiji Maehara said Thursday, according to Japanese business daily Nikkei.

 The 1 percent mark is viewed as key support, with the benchmark yield trading under this level for the past two weeks.

-The curve steepened as BOJ expectations lifted the shorter tenors, with the 5-year yield creeping down half a basis point to 0.280 percent, while the 30-year JGB yield added one basis point to 1.905 percent.
+* The curve steepened as BOJ expectations lifted the shorter tenors, with the 5-year yield creeping down half a basis point to 0.280 percent, while the 30-year JGB yield added half a point to 1.900 percent.

-The 20-year JGB slipped slightly, with its yield inching up half a basis point to 1.720 percent.
-(Editing by Richard Borsuk)
+* The 20-year JGB also gained slightly, with its yield inching down half a basis point to 1.710 percent.
+(Reporting by Lisa Twaronite; Editing by Richard Pullin)

 BERLIN, Feb 19 German Finance Minister Wolfgang Schaeuble denied on Sunday that he had said Greece would have to leave the euro zone if it failed to implement economic reforms.